-- On the Symantec System Recovery 2013 Management Solution Packages and Policies tab, in the Install Policies list in the left pane, under Command Files, click Install Files for all Backup Policies. - In the right pane, near the upper-right corner, click On from the list to enable the software delivery policy. - 3 Set the deployment options See "Deployment options" on page 43. - Click Save changes.
+- On the Symantec System Recovery 2013 R2 Management Solution Packages and Policies tab, in the Install Policies list in the left pane, under Command Files, click Install Files for all Backup Policies. - 2 In the right pane, near the upper-right corner, click On from the list to enable the software delivery policy.

+Set the deployment options.